mironsuarez/mironsuarez.github.io/essays/smart-questionss.md

 ## Asking questions the smart way

 We ask questions all the time, but getting help in a technical community requires more than curiosity.
-Smart questions respect the reader’s time: they show what was attempted, describe the environment, and highlight the exact gap in understanding.
-To illustrate the difference, I pulled two Stack Overflow posts—one that earned fast, high-quality answers and another that demonstrates why some questions sink with zero replies.
+Smart questions respect the reader’s time.
+They show what was attempted, describe the environment, and highlight the exact gap in understanding.
+To illustrate the difference, I pulled two Stack Overflow posts, one that earned fast, high-quality answers and another that demonstrates why some questions sink with zero replies.

 ## Dissecting the smart question